-Earlier this week of #RinCon2018, I was having lunch with Marissa Kelly, Mark Diaz Truman and MadJay Brown.
+Earlier this week, I was having lunch with Marissa Kelly and Mark Diaz Truman of Magpie Games.
 Like helplessly addicted roleplaying nerds do, we were talking about games and all the adjunct bullshit.
 I mentioned in passing the transaction, which is a term of art I toss around without realizing it (it’s even on the revised glossary I’m working on).
 Mark wanted details, and that inspired me to unpack that idea here.

 When I mention transaction or the transaction, I’m talking about the steps players engage in to settle outcomes in the fiction.
 The transaction, when I say it, is a subset of the much larger conversation in which all the play takes place.
 It’s also kind of outside “the conversation” since any given transaction invokes internal as well as external stuff.
 I feel like it’s important to call it out as a specific thing, and it’s become the nugget around I understand the fundamental characteristics of any game I’m playing.

 For me, the transaction is the main thing I want to master if I’m looking for mastery in facilitating any kind of make-believe game.
 There are formal, mechanical transactions in almost all tabletop games I can think of, but there are also predictably functional and productive transactions in all the freeform and larp spaces I’ve been in as well.
 Discovering or developing a game’s transaction is what makes an experience work for me.

 Every game or family of games has a distinct transaction.
 I strongly believe that attraction to or revulsion by a game’s transaction is at the heart of many “schools” of play and folks’ play preferences in general.
 But I also believe that a game’s text by itself cannot define the entirety of its transaction.
 The actual transaction is an alchemy between the rules and the players, and mostly the facilitator since they’re usually the ones tasked with mastering the most common transaction: the ones between a player and the facilitator.